LaserSafety/LaserSafety.github.io/start.md

 <title>Laser Safety</title>
 <style>
 /* Your CSS styles here */
-a:link {
+a:link, a:visited {
   color: blue;
-  background-color: transparent;
   text-decoration: none;
 }

-a:visited {
-  color: blue;
-  background-color: transparent;
-  text-decoration: none;
-}

-a:hover {
+a:hover, a:active {
   color: black;
-  background-color: transparent;
-  text-decoration: underline;
-}

-a:active {
-  color: blue;
-  background-color: transparent;
   text-decoration: underline;
 }